open-telemetry/opentelemetry-js-contrib/propagators/opentelemetry-propagator-ot-trace/README.md

 keys or values that would result in invalid HTTP headers will be silently dropped during inject.

-OpenTelemetry Baggage is represented as multiple headers where the names are carrier dependent.
+OT Baggage is represented as multiple headers where the names are carrier dependent.
 For this reason, they are omitted from the `fields` method.
 This behavior should be taken into account if your application relies on the `fields` functionality.
 See the [specification][fields-spec-url] for